lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 There can be several reasons for this and this can often be fixed by modifying options relating to the World Model, Retriever or Action Engine.
 For a guide on how to debug navigation errors, see our debugging guide (**coming soon**).

-## Running LaVague with open-source local and remote models
+## Can I run LaVague with open-source local/remote models?

-There has been a lot of interest in using LaVague with open-source models, and even running them locally.

-LaVague uses three models:
+LaVague's agents use three models:

 - a multi-modal model
 - the Action Engine's LLM
 - the embedding model